 Scheduled for the first Saturday in November, the workshop is an opportunity for teachers to enhance their knowledge of wetland ecology while preparing for this field trip experience.

-The free workshop comes with Audubon grant covering the program fee for a field trip to the basin (not including transportation).
+The free workshop comes with an Audubon grant, covering the program fee for a field trip to the basin (not including transportation).
 Depending on group size, this is a value ranging from $400 to $460.

 As many as 70 students may participate in a single program.
-Fourth- and fifth-grade teachers must apply two per school to achieve the required minimum number.
+Two fourth and fifth-grade teachers must apply per school to achieve the required minimum number.
 Sixth grade teachers may apply singly.